Discover Career Opportunities

 Remember, website design is more than simply creating codes to program a website.

 It is also essential to evaluate your passion in the field before immersing yourself.
-Remember, the experience in designing great websites goes a long way in building a name for yourself.
+Remember, the experience of designing great websites goes a long way in building a name for yourself.
 Therefore, if you require frequent pushing to accomplish something, you may as well reconsider whether a career in web design is suitable for you after all.

 Nevertheless, a career in web design is fun and fulfilling in the long run.
 As you build your portfolio and experience in the field, you have the upper hand in choosing web design projects to build your brand and give you more visibility over your competitors.
 With the above considerations, identify whether web design is the right fit for you and formulate strategies to work towards it if it is.